 When people find out what I do for a living, I am always asked the same question – the conversation goes something like this.
 I say that I identify and source candidate talent.
 “You mean you’re a headhunter?” is their first response – and this is usually followed up by a statement like, “I don’t get it.
 I have a friend who is always being recruited and I never get a call.
 How come some people are always on a recruiter’s radar?”

-It’s a fair question and a good one.
-It does seem that there are those special people who always seem to get the best job or are trying out a new venture.
+It’s a fair question and a good one – especially during these challenging days of Covid19.
+So many people who have found themselves unemployed, are now actively seeking Recruiter connections.
+It does seem that there are those people who always seem to get the best job or are trying out a new venture.
 Recruiters want to contact you, they don’t typically want to you to contact them.
 That’s because they are always on the look out for specific skills, keywords, job titles and experience.
-Some professions are highly desirable so recruiters are always banging down the doors of those candidates just because they have the right title.
-I specialize in Executive Retained Search, Nonprofit and Life Sciences, so I’m always connecting with people who are Heads of Clinical Research & Development, Directors of Medical Affairs, Medical Science Liaisons or Chief Administrative Officers.
+Right now many of the Recruiters I know are using the Covid environment to actively build their candidate pipelines – they are engaging with individuals so that they can help them make an impactful move, the minute the marketplace opens up.
+Of course, some professions are highly desirable so recruiters are always banging down the doors of those candidates just because they have the right title.
+I specialize in Executive Retained Search, C-Suite Leadership and Life Sciences, so I’m always connecting with people who are Heads of Clinical Research & Development, Directors of Medical Affairs, Medical Science Liaisons or Chief Administrative Officers.
 But if you are not one of these, how can the average career professional get noticed by a Recruiter?

 You Need to Assess Your Own Marketability